Article Post

 Bridge Loans: These are short-term loans (typically one to two years) used when you need to purchase a new property but haven't yet sold your old one.
 They come with higher interest rates but provide quick access to funds.

-Hard Money Loans: These loans are offered by private beneficiaries and are based on the value,experience and cash flow of the property rather than the borrower’s creditworthiness.
+Hard Money Loans: These loans are funded by private beneficiaries and are based on the value,experience and cash flow of the property rather than the borrower’s creditworthiness.
 They are short-term (usually one to three years) and are often used for properties needing renovation or by borrowers who can't qualify for traditional financing.

 Q: What key factors do lenders/brokers consider when approving a commercial mortgage?